aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_section_zoom_frame/_index.md

 | height | **float** | The height of the new Section Zoom frame, in points. |
 | section | [`ISection`](/slides/python-net/aspose.slides/isection) | The [`ISection`](/slides/python-net/aspose.slides/isection) referenced by the Section Zoom frame; <br/><br/>            must belong to this presentation and contain at least one slide. |

-### Examples

-This example demonstrates adding a Section Zoom object to the end of a collection
-            (assume that there are at least two sections in the "Presentation.pptx" presentation):

 ### Exceptions

 | Exception | Description |